Sunday, August 31, 2025

 “Is Israel a servant?
 Is he a homeborn slave?
 Why is he plundered?
 The young lions roared at him and growled; they made his land waste; his cities are burned, without inhabitant.”
 Jeremiah 2:14-15

-As the people distanced themselves from the Lord, the Babylonians were roaring and growling like lions anticipating the moment they could pounce on them.
+As the people distanced themselves from the Lord, the Babylonians were roared and growled like lions, and ultimately pounce on them.

 “Also the people of Noph and Tahpanhes have broken the crown of your head.”
 Jeremiah 2:16

-The cities of Noph and Tahpanhes stand for the whole of Egypt.
-The reference is to the coming invasion of Judah by Pharaoh-Necho of Egypt, on his return from the Euphrates, when he deposed Jehoahaz and levied a heavy tribute on the land.
-Pharoah-Necho also previously slew Judah’s leader: King Josiah.
-[17]
+The cities of Noph and Tahpanhes stand for all of Egypt.
+After Pharaoh-Necho of Egypt invaded Judah, he deposed Jehoahaz and levied a heavy tax on the land.
+Pharoah-Necho previously slew King Josiah of Judah (See 2 Kings 23:29-35).

-God spoke a Word to Judah before all this happened via his messenger Isaiah, saying, “Woe to those who go down to Egypt for help and rely on horses, and trust in chariots because they are many and in horsemen because they are very strong, but they do not look to the Holy One of Israel, nor seek the Lord!”
-[18]
+Prior to this event, God said in Isaiah 31:1, “Woe to those who go down to Egypt for help and rely on horses, and trust in chariots because they are many and in horsemen because they are very strong, but they do not look to the Holy One of Israel, nor seek the Lord!”

 Judah erred when they turned to pagan nations for help rather than to God.